 We realize that sometimes people are forced to give up their pets for one reason or another.
 While we primarily cater to lost and stray animals, in rare circumstances, we will accept owner-released pets for a fee (only when space allows).

 We ask that owners first try all of the following methods of rehoming their pets.
 If none of the following methods work or your situation is dire, please call us at 503.988.7387 to discuss potential options.
-You may be asked to complete a dog surrender survey online (or available to Download).
+You may be asked to complete a dog surrender survey (available to download).

 Check with friends and family